HARSHITHA123-TECH/Facial-Mapping-of-User-to-Avatar/README.md

    * Opencv detects all the faces while dlib detects only those faces which are bigger in size.
    * dlib initializes a face detector object using Dlib's built-in frontal face detector model.
 This model is capable of detecting faces in images.
 When you call this function, you get a detector object that can be used to find faces in a given image.
    * dlib initializes a shape predictor object using a pre-trained model file called "shape_predictor_68_face_landmarks.dat."
 The shape predictor is used to identify facial landmarks on a detected face.
-The
      The "shape_predictor_68_face_landmarks.dat" file contains the coordinates of 68 specific facial landmarks that Dlib can recognize on a human face.
 These landmarks include points on the eyes, nose, mouth, and other facial features.
    * dlib provides a pre-trained facial landmark detector that can detect 68 points on the face.